DevExpress/devextreme-documentation/concepts/05 UI Components/Toolbar/00 Getting Started with Toolbar/20 Create an Overflow Menu.md

 Note that you can only specify the order of the items with `locateInMenu="always"` placed in the overflow menu.

+The previous section of the tutorial describes how to customize Toolbar items.
+If you use an [itemTemplate](/Documentation/ApiReference/UI_Components/dxToolbar/Configuration/#itemTemplate) to customize items in the Toolbar with `locateInMenu="auto"` and you want to keep the customization if the items get into the overflow menu, specify the [menuItemTemplate](/Documentation/ApiReference/UI_Components/dxToolbar/Configuration/#menuItemTemplate).
+You can also use this property to customize the overflow menu item appearance.

 The following code specifies `locateInMenu="auto"` of the **About** button and creates an overflow menu with three items.
 It also specifies the Toolbar [width](/Documentation/ApiReference/UI_Components/dxToolbar/Configuration/#width).

 ---